softindex/uikernel/docs/docs/applying-filters.md

 prev: sorting-and-pagination.html
 next: editing-grid-data.html
 ---

-Sometimes you may wish to add filtering to your grid.
-There are only a few things we need to do here: create the form, define a filter handler in our model, and render the form.

 * [Live demo](/examples/applying-filters/){:target="_blank"}
 * [Code]({{site.github}}_site/examples/applying-filters){:target="_blank"}

+Sometimes you may wish to add filtering to your grid.
+There are only a few things we need to do here: create a form, teach our model to work with filters, and render the form.

 Let’s create the form first.
 Here's the code for that: